No Bank Account Loans In Canada

 Pawn Shop Loans

 Certain pawn shops offer loans to consumers who provide a valuable item as collateral.
-The shop keeps the item until you can pay off the loan plus interest.
+The shop retains the item until you are able to pay off the loan along with the interest.
 Pawn shop loans are typically small, around $150, and expensive.
 Interest rates can be 100% or more.
 Furthermore, if you default on the loan, the shop has the right to sell your item to recoup payment.

 Learn more: Pawning Your Stuff: An Easy And Accessible Way To Get Small Secured Loans